Georgia Dog Bite Cases: Dog Owner Responsibility

-As the attorneys of The Millar Law Firm know, even what appears to be a minor dog attack can result in hefty medical expenses, including the costs of emergency treatment, X-rays, stitches, medication, plastic surgery and rehabilitation therapy.
-We are dedicated to seeking full payment for all current, past, as well as expected future medical costs that a bite victim faces.
+As the attorneys of The Millar Law Firm know, any dog attack can result in hefty medical expenses.
+This can mean the costs of emergency treatment, X-rays, stitches, medication, plastic surgery and therapy.
+We will seek full payment for all medical costs.
+This includes current, past, as well as expected future medical costs that a bite victim faces.

-The goal of a dog bite lawsuit will be to come as close as possible to returning a victim to the condition and life they enjoyed before the dog attack.
-This means seeking compensation for medical treatment that can prevent permanent damage.
+The goal of a dog bite lawsuit is to bring you as close as possible to life before the attack.
+For instance, this means seeking compensation for medical treatment that can prevent permanent damage.

-If a Georgia dog owner is held legally responsible for a bite or attack, the owner should pay for treatment such as plastic surgery that can remove scars or address disfigurement.
-The owner should also pay for any nerve, muscle, ligament or cartilage damage caused by the dog bite.
+When you prove a Georgia dog owner is responsible, he must pay for treatment such as plastic surgery.
+The owner should also pay for any scar revision, nerve, muscle, ligament or cartilage damage caused by the dog bite.

-At The Millar Firm we work closely with medical experts to determine the full extent of a dog bite victim’s injuries.
-Our team will help you determine all past and future medical expenses and seek the proper amount from a careless dog owner.
+At The Millar Firm we work with medical experts to determine the full extent of dog bite injuries.
+Moreover, our team will help determine past and future medical expenses and recover this from a careless dog owner.

 A dog bite, especially when it occurs to a child, can be a horrifying, traumatic experience.
 We understand that a serious attack can leave anyone, child or adult, with serious emotional distress.

 Many dog bite victims suffer from a condition called “post-traumatic stress disorder,” or PTSD.
-For months or years after an attack, the victim may experience flashbacks, sleeplessness or experience extreme anxiety.
+This is because for months or years after an attack, the victim may experience flashbacks, sleeplessness or experience extreme anxiety.